-Dynamic range: A MIP going through a 725microns diode would produce $\simeq 60000$ electron-pairs holes or a charge of 9.6fC as the most probable value (MPV).
-To record MIPs with an efficiency higher than 95% this ports the low-end of the dynamic range to a 1/3 of the MPV.
-The high-end is determined by the number of MIP equivalent at the core of the high-energy EM showers, which can reach up-to 10000 MPV or 96pC for $11x11mm^2$ cells.
+Dynamic range: A MIP going through a 725 μm silicon diode will produce around 60000 electron-pairs holes (or a charge of 9.6 fC) as the most probable value (MPV).
+To record MIPs with an efficiency higher than 95 %, this determines the lower limit of the dynamic range to a 1/3 of the MPV.
+The higher limit is given by the number of MIP equivalents at the core of the high-energy EM showers, which can reach up to 10000 MIPs (or 96pC) within a $11 \times 11 \text{ mm}^2$ cell.

-Timing: Time measurement of deposits in the calorimeters can be useful to Particle Flow algorithms to help disambiguate particle contributions.
-For the CMS HGCAL it is planned to distinguish particle stemming from different interactions [7], by achieving a timing of 50-20ps on EM showers.
-For e^+e^- colliders, with a single primary vertex, precision timing of individual cells - or group of cells - could still be useful to reduced the confusion and improve the resolution.
-The required precision is uncertain and should be studied further.
-Recent version of the SKYROC2a ASIC, could be operated [11] on test board with a measure of time close to 1.4ns.
-The performance has to be measured in an integrated design.
+Timing: Time measurements of energy depositions in the calorimeters can be useful to Particle Flow algorithms to help disambiguate particle contributions.
+For the CEPC as a lepton collider, normally with a single primary vertex, precision timing of individual cells - or group of cells - could still be useful to reduce the confusion in the calorimeters and improve the energy resolution, which however needs further studies to quantitatively explore this potential.
+A SiW-ECAL ASIC with the most recent version (SKIROC2A) has been tests on a test board and reached a measure of timing resolution close to 1.1 ns [4].